olu2017/olu2017/README.md

 - ⚡ Fun fact: ...
 -->
 # Hello and Welcome 👋, I'm Olu.
-- I'm currently jumping back into programming with Python being the initial focus.
+- I'm currently jumping back into programming with Javascript and Python.
 - Also enhancing my knowledge on AI in parallel.

 **Useful Links & Resources**